LamTS72/QRcode_ticket/README.md

 use with one button SCAN QR and one richtextbox to print result.
 In addition we also associate to some functions to get json from database as well as update status for ticket before/after scanning QR.

+INCLUDE:

+In `ScanQRcodeWithPython` folder, `Program.cs` and `ScanQRcodeWithPython/bin/Debug/scanqrcode.py` will be 2 main parts for this project.

 HOW TO USE:

-When you click `Scan QR` box, system will be run a thread to compile `qrcode.py` .
+When you click `Scan QR` box, system will be run a thread to compile `scanqrcode.py` .
 One window live steaming appears for scanning.

 LIMITED SYSTEM: